Alex-V-Huang/NewHopeBootcamp/Week2/Week2.1/Computer_Setup.md

 ## Making Changes to Your Repository
 - There are three steps to follow when making changes to your repository.
 These are adding, committing and pushing your changes.

+1. The first thing to do is to check the status of our repository.

-1. Run ```git status```.
+- Run ```git status```.
 This may reveal a list of changed or "untracked" files in red, as well what to do next.

 ![git status message](images/git_status.png)